chase-roohms/chase-roohms.github.io/src/content/blog/home-lab-setup.md

 ## Conclusion

 A home lab doesn't have to be expensive or complicated.
-Start with what you have, and grow as you learn.
+Start with what you have, then grow and upgrade as you learn.